 I was first elected to the European Parliament in June 2009 for Ireland South, contributing to an historic victory for Fine Gael in the European Elections, polling 92,579 first preferences.
-I was re-elected to this position for a second term in May 2014.
+I was re-elected to this position for a second term in May 2014 and again in May 2019.

-Ireland South covers 10 counties: Carlow, Clare, Cork, Kerry, Kilkenny, Limerick, Tipperary, Waterford, Wexford and Wicklow.
+Ireland South covers 12 counties: Carlow, Clare, Cork, Kerry, Kilkenny, Limerick, Tipperary, Waterford, Wexford, Wicklow, Offaly and Laois.
 My time away from Brussels is spent traveling around the constituency, attending functions that range from meetings with local stakeholder groups, school addresses to sporting events, – to name but a few.
 Although the constituency covers an extremely large area, and therefore requires significant travel, it is work that I thoroughly enjoy, as it offers me the opportunity to engage with my constituents and gives them the opportunity to share their concerns and queries.

-In the European Parliament, I sit on the Industry, Research and Energy (ITRE) Committee, the International Trade Committee and the Fisheries Committee.
-I am also a member of the European Parliament Delegations for relations with the United States, the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN) and Iran.
+In the European Parliament, I sit on the Industry, Research and Energy (ITRE) Committee, the International Trade Committee (INTA) and the Human Rights Subcommittee (DROI).
+I am also a member of the European Parliament Delegations for relations with South Africa, the countries of Southeast Asia and the Association of Southeast Asian Nations (ASEAN).

 I was the ITRE rapporteur for the General Data Protection Regulation – the largest reform of data privacy law in two decades.
 I was voted 2014 MEP of the Year in the category of Digital Agenda for this work on data protection, cyber bullying and promoting Coder Dojo.